Asian & Middle Eastern Studies

 There are also a series of videos and taster lectures; available at https://www.ames.cam.ac.uk/visit-us

 AMES at Caius

 Caius normally admits around two students a year in AMES, with no preference as to which branch of the course they intend to follow.
 The Caius AMES community is a small but friendly one, and students get to know each other and their lecturers well.
 They receive a great deal of individual attention.
 The Director of Studies is Dr Justin Winslett, a specialist in Classical and Literary Chinese.

 All languages are taught from scratch in our Faculty, which means that we do not assume any specific prior language knowledge.
 It is extremely important, however, to have a clear understanding of grammar and the recognition of patterns.
+Applicants wishing to study a European language must therefore have studied this language at A Level (or equivalent).
 GCSE or A-level Chinese/Japanese does not necessarily give you any particular advantage.
-Success in A-level subjects such as History, Classics, Mathematics, or a Modern European Language(s) can often be helpful.
+Success in A-level subjects such as History, Classics or Mathematics can also be helpful.
 Enthusiasm is essential, combined with an intellectually-focused interest in your chosen study area.
 Recommended books for exploratory reading in each of our subject groups (Arabic & Persian Studies, Hebrew & Aramaic Studies, Chinese Studies and Japanese Studies), together with more information about the course, are available on the faculty website.

 Candidates will be asked to send in two school essays before the interviews.
 These essays may be related to the proposed course of study, but since applicants come from a wide variety of subject backgrounds, we do not make specific stipulations.

 Prospective candidates are welcome to visit on Faculty and College Open Days, which are regularly arranged.
 The Director of Studies is happy to answer any questions from potential candidates.
-Please get in touch with Dr Justin Winslett or contact the Caius Admissions Office.
+Please get in touch with Dr Roel Sterckx or contact the Caius Admissions Office.